Running a Marathon Without Training? 6 Tips

 #6: Enjoy it!

-Enjoyment may seem like an odd one to put in here, but it has a very important place in your run.
+Enjoyment may seem like an odd one to include here, but it plays a very important role in your run.
 It’s normal for marathons to be physically and mentally straining, so try to run in a way that prioritizes your enjoyment.

 This will not only protect your mood, but actually causes physiological changes that will help you complete your run.
 Good-mood endorphins like oxytocin are released when you’re happy and smiling – and these endorphins are linked to improved stamina and performance.2Pepping, G.-J., & Timmermans, E. J. (2012).
 Oxytocin and the Biopsychology of Performance in Team Sports.
 The Scientific World Journal2012, 1–10. https://doi.org/10.1100/2012/567363